Babu-Patel-Portfolio/MS2-And-The-Award-Goes-To/README.md

 - Create a visually appealing site with clear game instructions
 - Further develop my knowledge and skills in writing JavaScript &amp; jQuery code

+**Scope**

+For the audience I want to present a fun and enjoyable game that is easy to understand and can be accessed on mobile devices, laptops and desktops.
+If they enjoy the game they might tell their friends.

+**Structure**

+The original structure was for a multi-page site but this was abandoned as it would not fit the user needs.
+Instead, a single page site, split into sections with a navigation bar at the top linking to each section.

+**Skeleton**

+*Wireframes*

+- The wireframes were created using Balsamic, a popular wireframing tool, which Code Institute student can avail of as a fully licenced product.
+- This was done during the early stages of the project and demonstrates the structure of the website on different devices including mobile, tablet and desktop.